Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 Our assessment: With Google AI Overviews towards more context & relevance

-In plain language this means: Fewer clicks do not necessarily mean fewer conversions.
+In plain language, this means: Fewer clicks do not necessarily mean fewer conversions.

 Click here